 - use high contrast (black on white is best).
 An example of awful contrast would be white text on a yellow background.

-- add a small description of all links using the “title” attribute of the HTML “a” element Screen readers will read out that this is a link along with the description that you provided.
+- add a small description of all links using the “title” attribute of the HTML “a” element.
+Screen readers will read out that this is a link along with the description that you provided.
+(Do not include text similar to “link to”, as the screen reader does this.)

 Learn more about the W3C web accessibility guidelines.